bev-a-tron/MyFlaskTutorial/2_settingup.rst

      open -a /Applications/Google\ Chrome.app/ userinfo_lulu.html

+Take a look at the url_for method in the link tag.
+The url_for method will help figure out the css filepath.

+    url_for('static',filename='style_lulu.css')

 For funsies, you can try entering data to the form, then clicking on Submit.
 You might get an error that looks like this::

     No webpage was found for the web address: file://localhost/Users/administrator/MyFlaskTutorial/templates/index_lulu